Best Best Reviews

 Pros

-• Good at capturing patterns in data
+• Excellent at capturing long-range dependencies in data

 Cons